 Instead of eating outside at a fancy restaurant or fast-food chain, why don’t you bring your food?
-It will save you money, and you are confident to eat nutritious food only.
+It will save you money, and you will be confident to eat nutritious food only.

 16. Follow the 30-day rule

-Instead of making an unplanned impulse purchase, save that potential purchase for 30 days into your savings account.
-If you still want to buy that item after the 30 days, go for it.
+Instead of making an unplanned impulse purchase, save that potential purchase for 30 days in your savings account.
+If you still want to buy that item after 30 days, go for it.
 Otherwise, the money stays in your account.

-If your current cellphone plan is taking a toll at your budget, ditch it and look for an alternative instead.
-Perhaps, you can switch into a basic plan, especially if you do not need data but call and text plan.
+If your current cellphone plan is taking a toll on your budget, ditch it and look for an alternative.
+You can switch to a basic plan, especially if you do not need data but a call and text plan.

 19. Plan big purchases

 If you are planning to upgrade your appliances or buy a new one (aircon, television, etc.), it is recommended that you schedule it ahead of time and check for possible sales or discounts.

 If you do not have a car, it is best to take public transit rather than a cab.
 Also, if you plan to buy a car, consider its advantages and disadvantages.
 Most of the time, having a car becomes a liability rather than an asset.

 If you are smoking, drinking alcohol, or gambling, ditch those vices immediately.
 Those will not help you save money.
 Instead, you will get sick and spend more money on hospital bills.